verbosemode/txtblocks/README.md

 I'll try to write a parser which helps me through my Cisco CLI screen scraping adventures.
 This is just one of my toy projects.

+The parser can match each line of a text block against a regular expression or treat the entire block as just a single string.
+The latter means, all new lines are removed and multiple whitespace characters are replaced by a single space.

 If you are looking for a good parser you should give [textfsm](https://code.google.com/p/textfsm/) a try.